 If your doctor told you that you have uterine fibroids—or even if you just think you might have them—you’re probably wondering if they’re going to mess with your chances of getting pregnant.
 Yeah, fibroids are benign…but they’re still weird growths inside your uterus, when what you really want growing in there is a baby.

 The good news is that fibroids are pretty common.
-The better news is that you may even totally ignore some of them.
+The better news is that you may even be able to totally ignore some of them.
 Here’s the 411 on fibroids.

 What causes fibroids?